 Essentially, individual support obligations start with an overall assessment of the children’s financial needs, taking into account things like:

-Children’s Age: Typically, child rearing expenses follow a reverse curve.
-The sky-high daycare costs associated with infants and preschoolers gives way to several years of relatively lower expenses, followed by an increase during the teen years.
+Children’s Age: Typically, child-rearing expenses follow a reverse curve.
+The sky-high daycare costs associated with infants and preschoolers give way to several years of relatively lower expenses, followed by an increase during the teen years.

 Prior Standard of Living: Divorce usually means a lower standard of living for everyone involved, but to the greatest extent possible, children should not be financially penalized because of their parents’ divorce.

 Special Expenses: Many children have special emotional, educational, physical, or other needs.

 The overall child support obligation may change over time as the children’s financial needs change.

 Next, the parents must divide the support obligations proportionally between themselves.
 This division is a little complicated in practice, but the process helps avoid unusual outcomes, such as a lower-income parent paying child support to one who earns substantially more.
 Like the obligation itself, the proportional split may also change over time.

 Somewhat similarly, the community property rule is not always easy to carry out because property often gets commingled, especially in longer marriages.